|www.tqa.tas.gov.au||CONTACT | DISCLAIMER | ADVANCED SEARCH | SITEMAP | WHAT'S NEW | LOGIN|

 3. Ensure that you have signed the declaration on the front page of the application form.

-It is important that you (the student) return the completed application form to the TQA by no later than the end of TERM 3.
+It is important that you (the student) return the completed application form to the TQA by no later than the end of TERM 2.
 Requests for provisions for students with pre-existing conditions WILL NOT be considered after this date.
-Only emergency cases, such as a physical injury that occurs after the end of Term 3, that will impair a student undertaking their examinations will be considered for that year's examinations.
+Only emergency cases, such as a physical injury that occurs after the end of Term 2, that will impair a student undertaking their examinations will be considered for that year's examinations.
+Note that NO new provisions that require physical arrangements to be made at the examination centre will be granted once the written examinations commence.

 If all the necessary information is not provided, the Authority will need to contact the student to request this information.
 This will delay the process of considering the application and of advising the outcome.